21centurymotorcompany/bitqueryd/README.md

 }
 ```

+When you send the query to a bitdb node, it will respond with the following result:

 ![raw](./raw.png)

+Already super useful, but it's still raw because every item in the response is a full transaction.

-While this is already very useful, we can go further by adding a **processing** step:
+We can go further by adding a **processing** step:

 ```